KabalMcBlade/Eos/README.md

      - The size need to be a power of 2 with a max of 1 << 31 = ~2GB
    - Is very fast
      - But it suffers of fragmentation
-   - Can't be used with eosNewArray or eosNewDynamicArray or STL wrapper
+   - Can't be used with eosNewArray or eosNewDynamicArray or STL wrapper (FOR NOW)
      - These 2 function allocate a huge buffer which is the total size of the count, but internally the the Buddy allocator will try a huge size which is over the order passed usually
 3. Linear allocator
    - Is the fastest allocator in Eos